Tenure-track opportunity in Expanded Drawing Practices, York University

-The Department of Visual Arts and Art History in the School of the Arts, Media, Performance and Design, York University invites highly qualified candidates to apply for a professorial stream tenure-track appointment in Expanded Drawing Practices at the Assistant or Associate Professor level, to commence July 1, 2022.
+The Department of Visual Arts and Art History in the School of the Arts, Media, Performance and Design, York University invites highly qualified candidates to apply for a professorial stream tenure-track appointment in Expanded Drawing Practices at the Assistant/Associate Professor level, to commence July 1, 2023.
 Salary will be commensurate with qualifications and experience.
 All York University positions are subject to budgetary approval.

-The Visual Arts Department of York University is one of the leaders in art history and art practice in Canada.
-Recent renovations of undergraduate studio spaces, expansion of the MFA studios, and a visual art study centre are contributing to the growth of the department.
-The department is committed to teaching critical issues in art and art history, and to the ongoing development of programs in all studies and studio areas.
+York University’s Department of Visual Arts and Art History is one of the leaders in art history and art practice in Canada.
+Recent renovations of undergraduate studio spaces, expansion of the MFA studios, and creation of a visual art study centre have contributed to the growth of the department.
+We are committed to teaching critical issues in art and art history, and to the ongoing development of programs in all areas of studio and studies.

-The successful candidate will be expected to engage in outstanding, innovative, and, as appropriate, externally funded research or research creation at the highest level.
+Applicants should clearly articulate their experience in one or more of the following areas of contemporary drawing practices: digital techniques and processes; animation; drawing installation, among others if applicable.
+The successful candidate will be expected to engage in outstanding, innovative, and as appropriate, externally funded research or research creation (e.g., commissions, exhibitions, etc.) at the highest level.

 York is a leading international teaching and research university, and a driving force for positive change.
 Empowered by a welcoming and diverse community with a uniquely global perspective, we are preparing our students for their long-term careers and personal success.
 Together, we can make things right for our communities, our planet and our future.

 York University has a policy on Accommodation in Employment for Persons with Disabilities and is committed to working towards a barrier-free workplace and to expanding the accessibility of the workplace to persons with disabilities.
-Candidates who require accommodation during the selection process are invited to contact Rose Le Coche, Committee/Administrative Secretary, at firstname.lastname@example.org.
+Candidates who require accommodation during the selection process are invited to contact Rose Le Coche, Committee/Administrative Secretary of the Department of Visual Art and Art History at York University at firstname.lastname@example.org.

 York University is an Affirmative Action (AA) employer and strongly values diversity, including gender and sexual diversity, within its community.
-The AA Program, which applies to women, members of visible minorities (racialized groups), Aboriginal (Indigenous) people and persons with disabilities.
-The Affirmative Action program can be found at www.yorku.ca/acadjobs or by calling the AA line at 416-736-5713.
-Applicants wishing to self-identify as part of York University’s Affirmative Action program can do so by downloading, completing and submitting the form found here.
+The AA Program, which applies to women, members of visible minorities (racialized groups), Aboriginal (Indigenous) people and persons with disabilities, can be found at www.yorku.ca/acadjobs or by calling the AA line at 416-736-5713.
+Applicants wishing to self-identify as part of York University’s Affirmative Action program can do so by downloading, completing and submitting this voluntary self-identification form.

 All qualified candidates are encouraged to apply; however, Canadian citizens, permanent residents and Indigenous peoples in Canada will be given priority.
-No application will be considered without a completed mandatory Work Status Declaration form which can be found here.
+No application will be considered without a completed mandatory Work Status Declaration form.